 Use job stories to develop a complete overview of your product.
 The better you understand your product and the motivation people have for using it, the better you can tailor their journey through your website to provide the best experience.

 After all of the initial user testing and data has been collected, a strategy can be built.
-A website strategy will act as a guide for the whole design and development process.
+A website strategy will act as a guide for the whole growth-driven design and development process.
 Considerations such as goals, branding, architecture, and technical setup will all be planned out during this step.

 When it is time to develop the strategy for the website, gather everyone together to collect all data and information in one place.